 Every time I hear ‘John, I’m Only Dancing’ I still recall that thrill

-Lots of David Bowie memories came flooding back from my youth today.
+Lots of David Bowie memories came flooding back on the news of his unexpected death today.
 I’m not going to knit them into any kind of theme or draw an important conclusion (like a proper writer or something).
 I’m just going to set down what I remember.

 In June 1971, between the initial success of Space Oddity and his transformation into Ziggy Stardust, I rediscovered Bowie on a BBC Radio 1 In Concert show which I listened to with my old friend Neil Meikle while we were babysitting one night.
 We were both 15.

 As long-haired fans of what had not yet been called heavy metal (Zep, Purple, Sabbath) and prog rock (ELP, Yes, early Genesis), we had rather liked his song Saviour Machine when it came on the radio a few weeks earlier.
 But he didn’t play it on this John Peel-hosted show and apart from Queen Bitch, the rest all sounded a bit folkie and whimsical to us.